jsdelivrbot/tutorial/docs/9-comps/9-comps.md

 3. In Codeanywhere, go to File-New Connection-Digital Ocean.
 Select a 1GB machine at the location nearest to you.
 From the list of images, choose `Docker... on 16.04`.
 As hostname, enter `dockermeta1` or another hostname of your choice.
 Ensure that "Codeanywhere SSH Key" is checked, then click 'Create'.
 You will be prompted for your Digital Ocean credentials.
 Allow the installation complete.

 4. At Digital Ocean on the Droplet detail page, click 'Volumes' and 'Add Volume'.
 This will be our primary store for persistent data, such as projects in development.
 Choose the minimum size (1GB) as you can increase it later, or larger; it will still be very cheap.
-Set volumne name to 'storage1'.
-Choose 'Automatically Format &Mount', 'Ext4' filesystem ('XFS' if you plan to have large video files), and click 'Create Volume' to attach it.
+Set volumne name to 'dev1'.
+Choose 'Automatically Format & Mount', 'Ext4' filesystem ('XFS' if you plan to have large video files), and click 'Create Volume' to attach it.
 In Codeanywhere, rightclick on the created connection ('dockermeta1') to open an SSH Terminal.
 On the command line, enter `cd /mnt/dev1` and `ls -la` to verify.
 Return to the root directory with `cd /`.

 5. Still in Codeanywhere SSH Terminal, enter `docker pull nbake/meta:latest`.
 This will download the META docker image.
 Then enter `docker run -d --privileged -p 20-21:20-21 -p 8080-8082:8080-8082 --mount type=bind,source=/mnt/dev1,target=/home/admin/dev1 nbake/meta /sbin/my_init` to start the app on ports 8080 and 8081.
 Type `docker ps` to get the CONTAINER ID (e.g. b6fbd9d948eb).
 Finally, enter `docker exec -ti xCONTAINER-IDx /bin/bash` to get to the docker container console.
 You can list the files in the docker container with `ls -la`.